Otto Kaus: Judicial and legal career

 After leaving the judiciary, Kaus resumed private practice, forming the law firm of Hufstedler & Kaus in 1986 (the other "name" partner was former U.S. Secretary of Education Shirley Hufstedler), where he occasionally argued cases before the state Supreme Court where he had once served.
 He also mentored then-associate Jeffrey Ehrlich, who would later rise to national prominence for arguing cases in the United States and California Supreme Court.

 Personal life

-On January 12, 1943, he married Alice Jane Berta Huttenbach, known as Peggy Alice Kaus (February 8, 1923 – July 5, 2011), in Hyannis, Massachusetts, and they had two sons: Stephen and "Mickey".
+On January 12, 1943, he married Alice Jane Berta Huttenbach, known as Peggy Alice Kaus (February 8, 1923 – July 5, 2011), in Hyannis, Massachusetts, and they had two sons: Stephen and Michael (Mickey).
+Stephen went on to become an Alameda County Superior Court Judge until he retired in 2025.

 Kaus retired from the practice of law in 1995, as he was diagnosed with lung cancer.
 On January 11, 1996, he died in Beverly Hills, California.
 His wife and son, Mickey, were at his side.